-If you plan to use your foreign licence, the best thing to do is get an International Driving Permit in your home country before travelling to Canada.
-An IDP will give you a translation of your licence into French and English.
+If you plan to use your foreign licence, the best thing to do is get an International Driving Permit (IDP) in your home country before travelling to Canada.
+An IDP will give you a translation of your licence in French and English.

 The process of getting a driver’s licence in Canada

 |Will depend on the province or territory in which you live and on your driving background|

 |You may need to pass a written examination on the rules of the road (study guides are available) and one or two driving tests|

 |You may choose to pay for driving lessons to prepare for the driving tests (you can search online for lessons)|

 |Once you have a licence, it will have to be renewed periodically (see the expiry date on your licence)|

 |See the transportation department in your province or territory for more information on driver’s licences, exams and driving lessons|